bucketfulofsunshine/peacespeaker/README.md

 ## CHANGELOG

 * 1.0 - Initial Release.
 Investigation branch not available.
 * 1.1 - Fixed Peacespeaker's usability.
-Added combat and not-combat barks.
+Added combat and none-combat barks.
 Added a dialogue if the player also has Lilarcor in their inventory.

 ## LICENSING